dolphin-emu/dolphin/Readme.md

 (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin since the Binary directory contains a working Dolphin distribution.

-## Building for Linux and macOS

-Dolphin requires [CMake](http://www.cmake.org/) for systems other than Windows.
-Many libraries are bundled with Dolphin and used if they're not installed on your system.
-CMake will inform you if a bundled library is used or if you need to install any missing packages yourself.

-### macOS Build Steps:

-1. `mkdir build`
-2. `cd build`
-3. `cmake ..`
-4. `make`

-An application bundle will be created in `./Binaries`.

-### Linux Global Build Steps:

-To install to your system.

-1. `mkdir build`
-2. `cd build`
-3. `cmake ..`
-4. `make`
-5. `sudo make install`

-### Linux Local Build Steps:

-Useful for development as root access is not required.

-1. `mkdir Build`
-2. `cd Build`
-3. `cmake .. -DLINUX_LOCAL_DEV=true`
-4. `make`
-5. `ln -s ../../Data/Sys Binaries/`

-### Linux Portable Build Steps:

-Can be stored on external storage and used on different Linux systems.
-Or useful for having multiple distinct Dolphin setups for testing/development/TAS.

-1. `mkdir Build`
-2. `cd Build`
-3. `cmake .. -DLINUX_LOCAL_DEV=true`
-4. `make`
-5. `cp -r ../Data/Sys/ Binaries/`
-6. `touch Binaries/portable.txt`

-## Building for Android

-These instructions assume familiarity with Android development.
-If you do not have an Android dev environment set up, see [AndroidSetup.md](AndroidSetup.md).

-If using Android Studio, import the Gradle project located in `./Source/Android`.

-Android apps are compiled using a build system called Gradle.
-Dolphin's native component, however, is compiled using CMake.
-The Gradle script will attempt to run a CMake build automatically while building the Java code.

 ## Uninstalling

 When Dolphin has been installed with the NSIS installer, you can uninstall Dolphin like any other Windows application.

-Linux users can run `cat install_manifest.txt | xargs -d '\n' rm` as root from the build directory to uninstall Dolphin from their system.

-macOS users can simply delete Dolphin.app to uninstall it.

 Additionally, you'll want to remove the global user directory (see below to see where it's stored) if you don't plan to reinstall Dolphin.